Skip to main content

 Verify it worked

 After editing veryfront.config.ts, restart veryfront dev.
-The dev banner should print the resolved title, output directory, and router mode.
+The dev banner prints the resolved title, output directory, and router mode.
 Set a distinctive title and check that the document title in the browser matches.
 For environment variables, read them back from a temporary API route.
 For example, return getEnv("VERYFRONT_API_TOKEN") from a debug route and remove it once you have confirmed the value resolves.